saltstack/salt/doc/ref/states/requisites.rst

         - source: salt://site/code

-In this case the apache server will only be shutdown if the site-code state expects to deploy fresh code via the file.recurse call, and the site-code deployment will only be executed if the graceful-down run completes successfully.
+In this case the apache server will only be shutdown if the site-code state expects to deploy fresh code via the file.recurse call.
+The site-code deployment will only be executed if the graceful-down run completes successfully.